Dominikwigh/coffee-shop/TESTING.md

 * Search bar
     Tested following:
     * The search bar will search both product title and description.
-    * once the screen size is collapsed to small the search bar turns into a icon and is displayed beside the account icon.
+    * Once the screen size is collapsed to small the search bar turns into a icon and is displayed beside the account icon.
 ![Search bar](documentation/searchbar.png)
 * Account
     Tested following: